sanskar7447/Story-of-Covid-19-in-India/README.md

 The number of new cases are increasing day by day around the world.
 This dataset has information from the states and union territories of India at daily level.

-State level data comes from Ministry of Health & Family Welfare
+State level data comes from The Ministry of Health & Family Welfare

 Individual level data comes from covid19india

 ### Description
-This projects helps to depict the story of Covid-19 in India with help of some visulaizations and prdection are made using the previous data.
+This project helps to depict the story of Covid-19 in India with help of some visualizations and prediction are made using the previous data.

 The notebooks contains-
 1.World Updates